Sylvains-Lès-Moulins

-Sylvains-les-Moulins (/fr/) is a commune in the Eure department in Normandy in northern France.
-On 1 January 2016, the former commune Villalet was merged into Sylvains-les-Moulins.
+Sylvains-Lès-Moulins (/fr/, also: Sylvains-les-Moulins) is a commune in the Eure department in Normandy in northern France.
+It was created in 1972 by the merger of the former communes Villez-Champ-Dominel and Coulonges.
+On 1 January 2016, the former commune Villalet was merged into Sylvains-Lès-Moulins.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.